Seeking 2nd and 3rd graders interested in number sense training

 - $150 for completing follow-up visit one year later and $150 for follow-up visit two years later

-- Qualified participants will recieve free 1-on-1 tutoring with math games 3 days a week for 4 weeks after school at the tutoring site closest to their house.
+- Participants will receive free 1-on-1 tutoring with math games 3 days a week for 4 weeks at a time that is convenient for them

 - Cognitive and educational assessments